Last updated on July 27th, 2019 at 04:02 pm

 I have so many things I want to tick off my general bucket list, but I thought it would be good to have one just for summer, so that we can make the most of all the sunshine we have been having.
 Camping, yoga, road trips and star gazing – this summer is going to be one to remember.
 Some things I have done before, but want to do again and others are new things to tick off.

 I am giving us until the end of October to complete the list, because that when British Summer Time officially ends.
+Follow us on Instagram to see us ticking everything off.
 Here is our list:

 Summer Bucket List

 - Make this summer count – I feel like when I was a kid I made the most of every single second of summer, but since growing up every summer just seems to pass by.
 This summer I am going to make the most of it.

 - Go camping – We went camping for the first time 2 years ago and loved it.
 Sure, it’s a lot of effort and you don’t have the best nights sleep, but that is part of the fun.
 Back to basics, no TV or being attached to your phone and sitting round a camp fire.
 We are surrounded by beautiful countryside where we live, with some great campsites, so it’s time to make the most of that.
 This time it will be with a baby and toddler!

 - Take a picture/video every day from today – A picture each day that sums up our day and then I will share it as a collage in my end of summer post.

 - Go Stand-Up paddle Boarding – I did this a couple of years ago in Thailand and ever since then I have wanted to do it again.
 There is a place near us that does it, so there really isn’t any excuse.
 Apart from a lake in Lancashire isn’t quite as appealing as the warm sea in Thailand.